-Most lenders will require that you have comprehensive coverage and collision coverage in addition to the coverage that is required by the state that you live in.
+Most lenders will require that you have comprehensive and collision coverage in addition to your state-required coverage.

 The Difference between Comprehensive and Collision Insurance Coverage

-Collision insurance covers all collisions that occur with your vehicle.
-This means if you strike another car (or it crashes into you), an animal or an object such as a tree, fence, house, animal, etc.
+Collision insurance covers all collisions that occur with your vehicle including if you strike another car, an animal, or an object such as a tree, or fence.

 When it’s Okay to Drop Collision and Comprehensive Coverage from Your Vehicle

-This, however, is not practical for every type of vehicle or for every situation for that matter.
-Most people will drop their comprehensive insurance the moment they are no longer obligated to carry it.
-Why?
-Overall, the type of damage that can occur from acts of nature is rare and/or only occurs in specific areas.
-If you live in a high risk area, then you may want to continue your comprehensive coverage.
-If incidences are rare in your city or state, then you can save a lot of money by dropping your comprehensive coverage.
+If you live in a high-risk area, then you may want to continue your comprehensive coverage.
+But if damage from nature is rare in your city or state, then you can save a lot of money by dropping your comprehensive coverage.